Car Accidents -

 T. Madden & Associates, P.C. is a black-owned law firm that is dedicated to helping injury victims fight for the compensation they deserve after being involved in a Georgia car accident.
 We understand the difficulties you are facing physically, emotionally, and financially.

-If you have been injured in a motor vehicle crash in Georgia, our dedicated attorneys offer thorough understanding and compassionate care for our clients and the communities we serve.
+If you have been injured in a motor vehicle crash in Georgia, our dedicated auto accident attorneys in Georgia offer thorough understanding and compassionate care for our clients and the communities we serve.
 Contact us today to discuss your case using our online form.

 Back to Blog